Ex-husband Was Married During Their Relationship

 Anchor Kim Juha confessed about the severe abuse she suffered during her marriage.
 Screenshot from MBN's "Kim Juha's Day and Night"

 Kim Juha said, "There have been too many speculative articles, so I decided to share my personal story today," adding, "I invited Dr. Oh, who knows me better than I know myself."
-Oh Eunyoung commented, "I'm here as a sister.
-Having closely watched Kim Juha's journey, including her wounds and how she overcame them, I thought it would be meaningful if I could ask her questions.
-That's why I was involved with the planning of this program from the start."
+Oh Eunyoung commented, "I'm here as a sister," and explained, "As someone who has closely witnessed Kim Juha's pain and her journey to overcome it, she asked if I could be the one to ask her questions, so I have been involved with this program since its planning stage."

-The two then switched seats, with Kim Juha becoming the guest and opening up about her marriage, which was tainted by her ex-husband's lies and infidelity.
-Kim Juha recalled, "I used to be against marriage, but I thought if someone cherished me this much, I could be with him."
+The two then switched seats, and Kim Juha became the guest, opening up about her marriage, which was marred by her ex-husband's lies and infidelity.
+Kim Juha recalled, "I used to be against marriage, but I thought I could be with someone who cherished me so much."
 However, her married life turned out differently than she expected.
-She said, "During my marriage, I felt like my ex-husband and mother-in-law shared some secret between them.
-But I thought it was polite not to pry into things the other person didn't want to talk about, which turned out to be a mistake."
+She said, "During my marriage, I felt that my ex-husband and my mother-in-law had something between them.
+But I thought it was polite not to pry into things the other person didn't want to talk about, so I didn't ask, but that turned out to be a mistake."

-Kim Juha continued, "After having a child and moving to a new place, I was organizing things and found something in my mother-in-law's closet.
+Kim Juha continued, "After giving birth and moving, I was unpacking and found something in my mother-in-law's closet.
 There were two low boxes, and inside were dozens of documents."
-She added, "Besides the marriage certificate my ex-husband had shown me, there were two other documents underneath.
-One was a certificate proving he got married while still divorced in the United States, and the other was a forged document created to produce the marriage certificate he had shown me."
-This revelation caused shock.
+She went on, "Other than the marriage certificate my ex-husband had shown me, there were two more documents underneath.
+One was a certificate proving he had married me while still divorced in the United States, and the other was a forged document created to produce the marriage certificate he showed me," she revealed, shocking viewers.

-Kim Juha further revealed, "There was yet another document below that, stating he had divorced just one month before marrying me.
-This means he was still married when we were dating."
-She continued, "When he realized I knew about the fake documents, if he had said, 'I'm sorry, I did it because I loved you so much,' I might have wavered.
+Kim Juha added, "There was yet another document underneath, stating that he had divorced just a month before marrying me.
+That means he was still married to someone else when we were dating."
+She continued, "When he found out I knew about the fake documents, if he had said, 'I'm sorry, I did it because I loved you so much,' I might have wavered.
 But instead, he said, 'Are you upset?
-Then leave.'
-That was so shocking.
-My eldest child was not even a year old at the time."
-She also recalled, "Even before the wedding, two or three seniors told me they thought my ex-husband had a past.
-My ex-husband cried and tore his clothes, claiming he was being wronged.
-I remember feeling so sorry for him.
-It was shocking to learn that someone who got so angry was actually lying."
+Then just leave.'
+That was such a shock.
+My eldest child was not even a year old at the time," she said, tearing up.
+She also shared, "Even before the marriage, two or three senior colleagues told me, 'Your ex-husband seems to have a past.'
+My ex-husband tore his clothes and cried, saying he was being wronged.
+I remember it so vividly because I felt so sorry for him.
+It was shocking to learn that someone who got so angry was lying."

 Yoo Cheolhwan, Chairperson of the Anti-Corruption and Civil Rights Commission, is taking a commemorative photo after presenting the appointment certificate to Kim Juha, Special Executive Director of MBN, who was appointed as an "Honorary Advisor" at the 2nd Mentoring Program for Youth Preparing for Independence held at the Government Complex Seoul on September 24, 2025.
 Photo by Yonhap News Agency

-He Provided a House for His Mistress and Even Took Their Son There
+He Got a House for His Mistress and Even Took His Son There

-Kim Juha revealed that her ex-husband also committed infidelity.
-When she received payment notifications from salons and nail shops on her phone, she suspected credit card fraud, but her ex-husband remained nonchalant.
-It turned out he had provided a house for his mistress right across from their home and even took their son there.
+Kim Juha also revealed that her ex-husband committed adultery.
+When she received payment notifications from hair salons and nail shops on her phone, she suspected credit card fraud, but her ex-husband remained unfazed.
+It turned out that he had gotten a house for his mistress right across from their home and even took his son there.

-Kim Juha added, "I could endure the violence against me, but when he assaulted our son, I couldn't take it.
-While playing hide-and-seek, our child came out late, and my ex-husband grabbed him by the collar and slapped him repeatedly.
-This happened twice."
+Kim Juha continued, "I could endure the violence against me, but when he hit our son, I couldn't take it.
+He once grabbed our son's collar and slapped him repeatedly just because the child came out late while playing hide-and-seek.
+That happened twice."
 There were also financial issues.
-She said, "During our marriage, my entire salary went toward living expenses, and my husband spent all of his own money.
-When we tried to divide our assets during the divorce, it turned out my husband's total assets were only 320,000 won."
+She said, "During our marriage, my entire salary was used for living expenses, and my husband spent all of his own money.
+When we tried to divide our assets during the divorce, it turned out my husband's total assets amounted to only 320,000 won."
 To make matters worse, her ex-husband even tried to seize Kim Juha's rental deposit.

-Kim Juha married in 2004 and had one son and one daughter, but due to her ex-husband's infidelity and violence, she filed for divorce in 2013.
-After a lawsuit that lasted two years and seven months, the divorce was finalized in 2016.
-The Supreme Court ordered Kim Juha to pay her ex-husband 1,021,000,000 won as part of the asset division.
-During this process, her ex-husband was sentenced to eight months in prison with a two-year suspended sentence for assault charges.
+Kim Juha married in 2004 and had a son and a daughter, but due to her ex-husband's infidelity and violence, she experienced marital discord and filed for divorce in 2013.
+After a legal battle that lasted two years and seven months, the divorce was finalized in 2016, and the Supreme Court ruled that Kim Juha must divide 1,021,000,000 won in assets with her ex-husband.
+During this process, her ex-husband was sentenced to eight months in prison, suspended for two years, on charges of assault.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.